 Large print and magnifiers

-We have large-print labels and guides for our exhibitions, and you can borrow a magnifying glass or magnifying sheet from the Information Point on level 0.
+We have large-print labels and guides for our exhibitions, and you can borrow a magnifying glass or magnifying sheet.

 There are Braille labels for and tactile reproductions of objects in the ‘Medicine Man’ gallery.
 You will find these in special drawers set at standing height into the gallery walls.